Detailed installation guide

 -o ~/conf/databunker.yaml

-1. After that, you can alter the configuration file with your editor: ~/conf/databunker.yaml
+Edit the configuration file with your changes: ~/conf/databunker.yaml

 docker run --restart unless-stopped -d -p 3000:3000 -v ~/conf:/databunker/conf \